Join our community and experience Emerson College!

 PHYSICAL ABILITIES – Activities commonly associated with the performance of the functions of this job.
 The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-- Ability to lift and move objects that are 50 lb. or less
+- Requires ability to lift and move objects that are light

 WORK ENVIRONMENT – Environmental or atmospheric conditions commonly associated with the performance of the functions of this job.

 Starting salary for this position will be between $56,484 - $63,852 annually, commensurate with experience.